St John's railway station: Three Stations

-Three stations

 Douglas - St John's - Peel

 The original station had a simple building, north of the running line, to the same design as Crosby, a passing loop, goods siding and water tower.
 The MNR main line ran parallel to the Peel line for some distance west of the station before turning northwest.

 St John's - Ramsey

 The MNR line between Ramsey and St John's opened on 23 September 1879 and was operated by the IMR for its first eleven months.
 With the creation of a connection between the two railways, the 1873 station building was relocated south of the running lines,.
 A loop was installed on the site, and a small signal box - usually referred to as 'The Point Box' - containing a ten-lever Stevens and Co. frame was erected at the east end of the station to control the operating junction between the MNR and IMR.
 However, with the end of the working agreement with the IMR, the MNR established a simple station to the west of the level crossing at the Peel end of the IMR station.
 This was replaced in 1884 with a new station on the alignment of the Foxdale Railway, which was then under construction.
 For the next 15 years, MNR trains terminated at the "new" station, and only through carriages and goods traffic used the link between the IMR and MNR stations.
 However, the advent of the coastal electric railway from Douglas to Ramsey in 1899 caused the MNR to seek better through connections with the IMR.
 A new platform was constructed on the site of the original MNR station, with trains calling there for local traffic as well as at the IMR station on their way to/from Douglas.
 The site of this early station was cleared and eventually became the turntable road (see below).
 The IMR station expanded further in 1905 with the erection of a carriage shed.